 Repot plants.
 You'll get the most blooms by keeping your impatiens slightly pot-bound, so move up to a bigger pot only when the roots fill the pot.
 Use a pot with drainage holes to prevent overwatering, which can cause root rot.

 Growing impatiens outdoors?
-Extend their bloom time by bringing them indoors when the temperatures drops in fall.
+Extend their bloom time by bringing them indoors when the temperature drops in fall.
 Before you bring them inside, check the plants for spider mites.
 They may invade this plant if the humidity is low.

 Light: Bright light; no direct sun in summer.
 Impatiens won't bloom if they don't get enough light.
 When growing impatiens indoors, it can be challenging to find a spot where they'll get at least 4 hours of bright, indirect sun each day.
 Don't have a spot near a sunny window?
 Move your potted impatiens outdoors -- just keep it shaded from hot, direct midday sun.